Frequently Asked Questions

 Will it hurt my cat to be groomed?

 A cat that is groomed regularly (approximately every 6 weeks) will not suffer from such problems.
-Because the groomer is handling the cat on a regular basis and looking over every inch of its body during each visit, health issues that may arise can be found early on, and the likelihood of effective intervention is increased.
+Because the groomer is handling the cat on a regular basis and looking over every inch of its body during each visit, health issues, such as Ringworm, that may arise can be found early on.
+Therefore, the likelihood of effective intervention is increased.

 How long will it take for you to groom my cat?